phoenixframework/phoenix/guides/telemetry.md

   lengths for CPU and IO schedulers.
 It contains the `total`, `cpu` and `io` measurements;

-You can add VM metrics to LiveDashboard by modifying your `telemetry.ex` file.
+You can add VM metrics by modifying your `telemetry.ex` file.

 Update your `metrics/0` function to include some VM metrics: